-U.S. stock futures slump after Trump tests positive for covid-19
+U.S. stocks slump after Trump tests positive for covid-19

 “It seems reasonable to assume that markets will be on shaky ground throughout October with the perfect storm of a highly contentious election and a pandemic that remains stubbornly at the forefront,” Peter Essele, head of portfolio management for Commonwealth Financial Network, wrote in commentary Friday.

+Meanwhile, the last monthly jobs report issued before the Nov.
+3 election signaled that the economic recovery could be cooling off.
+The U.S. added just 661,000 jobs in September — the smallest monthly jobs gain since the recovery began in May.
+This brings the unemployment rate to around 7.9 percent, which is more in line with other recent recessions.

+“September payroll gains were on the disappointing side, below expectations and well below the pace seen in previous months,” Mark Hamrick, senior economic analyst at Bankrate.com, wrote in commentary Friday.
+“We continue to see elevated unemployment rates for Blacks, Hispanics and teenagers, in the double-digits and showing little improvement.”

-Trump was diagnosed hours after it became publicly known that Hope Hicks, a top aide who had traveled with him on Air Force One and Marine One this week, tested positive Thursday morning.
-Dow futures sank more than 500 points after the announcement.
+Trump was diagnosed hours after it was disclosed that Hope Hicks, a top aide, had tested positive Thursday.
+Dow futures sank more than 500 points shortly after the announcement.

 “Tonight, @FLOTUS and I tested positive for COVID-19,” the president tweeted just before 1 a.m.
 “We will begin our quarantine and recovery process immediately.
 We will get through this TOGETHER!”